Viktoria Pammer-Schindler

 Computer-supported (collaborative) work, human-engaged computing, positive computing, HCI, professional technology-enhanced learning

-- Learning analytics and adaptive learning guidance: How can activity log data as well as qualitative user data be used to understand learning processes, and to drive adaptive reflection and learning guidance?
+- AI and data analytics for learning and reflection: How can activity log data and qualitative user data be used to understand learning processes, and to drive adaptive reflection and learning guidance?

-AI in education, learning analytics, educational technology, workplace learning analytics, professional technology-enhanced learning
+AI in education, learning analytics, educational technology, workplace learning analytics, professional technology-enhanced learning, HCI

 - Design and Innovation: How can design and innovation methods incorporate socio-technical considerations, and address different stakeholders' needs and interests?